In this article...

 Alternatively, you can also find many CRMs with their own phone bridge features.
 Examples include:

-You can view these and other CRMs in our 2015 CRM Market Index, which compares leading products based on utility, service, and market share.
+You can view these and other CRMs in our CRM software solutions page, which compares leading products based on utility, service, and market share.

 Based in Searcy, Arkansas, First Security Bank has almost 1,000 employees and 70 branches throughout the state.
 They provide customers with community banking solutions, as well as investment, real estate, and mortgage products.
 Prior to implementing ShoreTel, FSB let each branch take responsibility for its customer service and telephony systems, which translated to a lot of disparity and inefficient workflows across the company.
 Their search that led to ShoreTel began with centralizing communications responsibility within the IT department.

 “Our communications system needed to be overhauled,” said Brody Walker, vice president and IT manager.
 “To build a cohesive, efficient system across the entire bank enterprise, it was essential that we start with a central management interface for all systems.”

 They found their solution in ShoreTel, deciding after a thorough market search and hands-on testing to implement ShoreTel’s Unified Communications system, the Personal Access, Workgroups, and Enterprise Service applications, and a collection of ShoreTel IP phones and voice switches.

 Zendesk is a web-based customer service platform that helps businesses deliver solutions and support through phone, email, live chat, and social media.
 It also allows businesses to create custom online help desk centers, so customers can submit tickets directly or find their own answers through a public knowledge base.
 Over 40,000 organizations worldwide use Zendesk to deliver fast, efficient customer service.